molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Elm is a functional programming language that compiles to JavaScript.
 In contrast to Clojure/ClojureScript it was specifically designed as a compile-to-JavaScript language.
 It is not a general-purpose programming language, it is a toolkit for developing client-side web applications.

 The syntax of Elm does not resemble JavaScript, but it is quite approachable.
-Here’s how the familiar `sum` function looks like in Elm with explicit type annotations:
+Here is how the familiar `sum` function looks like in Elm with explicit type annotations:

 ```elm
 sum : Float -> Float -> Float